hharcolezi/risks-ldp/README.md

 - [Adult](https://archive.ics.uci.edu/ml/datasets/adult)

 ## To Do
-I am slowly cleaning/generalizing the codes + documentation.
+- I am slowly cleaning/generalizing the codes + documentation.
+- Implement RS+RFD in the [multi-freq-ldpy](https://github.com/hharcolezi/multi-freq-ldpy) package.

 ## Environment
 I mainly used Python 3 with numpy, pandas, numba, multi-freq-ldpy, and ray libaries.
 The versions I use are listed below: